Sanchit-Srivastava/contextuality_from_the_vacuum/README.md

 > Use the notebook `src/notebooks/contextual_fraction.ipynb` for a detailed overview of how the contextual fraction of a state can be calculated using a linear program, including explanations of the relevant functions in the source code corresponding to each step.

+> Download the notebook `src/notebooks/cfraction_code.ipynb` for a standalone notebook with all the functions builtin.

 # 2-Qutrit Contextual Fraction Project Structure

 This document provides a comprehensive overview of the project file structure and the purpose of each component.